DataDog/documentation/content/en/monitors/create/types/anomaly.md

 : The timeframe which will be checked for anomalies (e.g., `last_5m`, `last_1h`).

 `interval`
 : A positive integer representing the number of seconds in the rollup interval.
-We recommend that the `interval` be at least a fifth of the `alert_window` duration.
+The `interval` should be at least a fifth of the `alert_window` duration.

 `count_default_zero`
 : Use `true` for most monitors.
 Set to `false` only if submitting a count metric in which the lack of a value should _not_ be interpreted as a zero.